sugarlabs/musicblocks/Debugging.md

 of mechanism, reviewed below, to help you explore ideas and find mistakes.

-## Clicking on stacks of blocks
+## 1. Clicking on an individual stack of blocks

 The *Play* button will run all of the *Start* blocks simultenously.
-But you can also run individual stacks of code by clicking on the stacks.
+But you can also run an individual stack of code by clicking on the stack.
 This lets you test and debug small sections of code.

-## Print and Comment blocks
+## 2. Print and Comment blocks

 The *Print* block can be used to print a message while running a program.
 It is useful to determine if a section of code is being